neotenic/protobowl/README.md

 It's been tested on a few browsers, Chrome (on Linux, Windows, iPad, Galaxy Nexus) and Firefox and Safari on iPad.

 It's built with Twitter Bootstrap, sans fugly black bar on top, so it should inherit most of the responsiveness.
-Also, it uses Font Awesome for all glyphs and that means everything's vector and smoth even at absurd pixel densities.
+Also, it uses Font Awesome for all glyphs and that means everything's vector and smooth even at absurd pixel densities.

 ## Offline